 Important Event Information for sign up

 For the sake of safety, every entrant must first demonstrate that they are fit and capable to participate in this endurance event before being allowed to take on the challenge.
 Sign off for participation will come from an experienced Jersey club member for sit inside sea kayaks, and from Derek Hairon (www.jerseykayakadventures.co.uk/go/contact-us) for ocean skis.

-Before signing up for the Jersey Round Island Challenge the Jersey Canoe Club have recommended the below qualifying criteria to ensure you are race fit for the 12 August 2017:
+** Before signing up for the Jersey Round Island Challenge you must meet the following criteria and ensure you are race fit for the 31 August 2019**:

-- Carry a VHF marine radio or mobile phone (in a waterproof pouch with lanyard attached to your PFD) which is accessible and useable at all times on the water in addition to the spot tracker (provided by the race organisers).
+- Carry a VHF marine radio or mobile phone (in a waterproof pouch with lanyard attached to your PFD) which is accessible and useable at all times on the water in additionto the Spot Tracker (provided by the race organisers).

 - Provide “on-deck/on-person” food and water for energy and full hydration throughout the event.

 - All paddlers are required to wear Lifejackets (pfd’s), please note competitors who finish the race without their lifejacket (pfd) on will be disqualified.

 For safety reasons there will be cut-off times at specific points around Jersey.
 The cut off times will be communicated in race the race briefing and must be adhered to.

 Event organisers would like to invite all competitors, friends and family to join us at Event HQ to celebrate the achievements throughout the day, which will be located at Long Beach, Grouville.